quantified-uncertainty/squiggle/packages/website/src/pages/docs/Ecosystem/StyleGuide.md

 - Use a @format() tag, like ".0%" to format percentages.
 - If using a distribution, remember that it shouldn't go outside of 0% and 100%.
 You can use beta distributions or truncate() to keep values in the correct range.
 - If you do use a beta distribution, keep in mind that there's no ({p5, p95}) format.
 You can use beta(alpha:number, beta:number) or beta({mean: number, stdev: number}) to create a beta distribution.
+- Write percentages as "5%" instead of "0.05".
+It's more readable.

 ### Domains